Expertise: Campaigns and elections, political ideology, public opinion

 Over a 20-year career in the fields of public opinion and election analysis, Halpin has written extensively on voter attitudes about domestic and foreign policy with research featured in publications including The New York Times, The Washington Post, Financial Times, The Boston Globe, Foreign Policy, Foreign Affairs, The American Prospect, and The Atlantic.
 He is the co-author with American Progress founder John Podesta of The Power of Progress: How America’s Progressives Can (Once Again) Save Our Economy, Our Climate, and Our Country, a 2008 book about the history and future of the progressive movement.

-Halpin received his undergraduate degree from Georgetown University and his M.A. in political science from the University of Colorado, Boulder.
+Halpin received his undergraduate degree in government from Georgetown University and his M.A. in political science from the University of Colorado, Boulder.
 He lives in Baltimore with his wife and two children.